z669016/adventofcode-2017/README.md

 with the unbalanced weight.

 ## Day 8
-The trick for day 8 is to parse the instructions and feed them to a CPU class which updates (and creates) the registers in case the predicate is true.
-For part 2, the CPU simply needs to track the highest possible register value.
+The trick for day 8 is to parse the instructions and feed them to a ```CPU``` class which updates (and creates) the registers in case the predicate is true.
+For part 2, the CPU simply needs to track the highest possible register value in the ```setRegister()``` method.

 ## Day 9
 Create a state machine that parses the input data. '<' moves into COMMENT state (all characters parsed in this state)